mario-pz/blog/content/posts/2023-04-15-productive-student.md

 # identify and automate possible processes

-by implementing an automated workflow, you'll free up valuable time and mental energy, allowing you to focus on high-priority tasks and creative problem-solving. invest in automation tools or learn scripting languages to make your workflow as seamless as possible, ultimately boosting your overall performance and effectiveness
+you'll free up valuable time and mental energy, allowing you to focus on high-priority tasks and creative problem-solving. invest in automation tools or learn scripting languages to make your workflow as seamless as possible, ultimately boosting your overall performance and effectiveness

 # neovim

-when it comes to writing tasks, time is precious, and in today's fast-paced world, no other text editor can match its productivity and efficiency. this unparalleled editor revolutionizes the way you work, utilizing the power of modal editing and versatile motions to catapult your writing prowess to new heights. through consistent practice, you'll become a maestro, seamlessly conquering tasks and navigating your workflow with exceptional ease and finesse.
+time is precious when it comes to writing, and in today's fast-paced world, no other text editor can match its productivity and efficiency. this unparalleled editor revolutionizes the way you work, utilizing the power of modal editing and versatile motions to catapult your writing prowess to new heights. through consistent practice, you'll become a maestro, seamlessly conquering tasks and navigating your workflow with exceptional ease and finesse.

 ![pepe hecker](https://i.imgur.com/zabyPE5h.jpg)